rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240325_New York Times Podcasts.md

+---
+Date Generated: March 29, 2024
+Transcription Model: whisper medium 20231117
+Length: 1506s
+Video Keywords: []
+Video Views: 7616
+Video Rating: None
+---

 # A Terrorist Attack in Russia
 **New York Times Podcasts:** [March 25, 2024](https://www.youtube.com/watch?v=2prryDGW2GE)
-*  From the New York Times, I'm Sabrina Tavernese, and this is The Daily.
+*  From the New York Times, I'm Sabrina Tavernisi, and this is The Daily.
 *  A terrorist attack on a concert hall near Moscow Friday night killed more than 100 people
 *  and injured scores more.
 *  It was the deadliest attack in Russia in decades.
 *  Today, my colleague Anton Trinovsky, on the uncomfortable question it raises for Russia's
-*  president Vladimir Putin, has his focus on the war in Ukraine left his country more vulnerable
+*  president, Vladimir Putin, has his focus on the war in Ukraine left his country more vulnerable
-*  to other threats?
+*  to other threats.
 *  It's Monday, March 25th.
 *  So, Anton, tell us about this horrific attack in Russia.
 *  When did you first hear about it?